 Trump International Hotel and Tower

-The only reason for choosing this hotel was its perfect location, near M.’s business event and its splendid view of the Lake Michigan.
+The only reason for choosing this hotel was its perfect location, near M.’s business event and its splendid view of Lake Michigan.
 We asked for a room with separated beds and the best view.
 I just could not get enough of it.

-We asked two locals to explain us the game rules (we were such obvious tourists) and before it even started I was already in love with it.
+We asked two locals to explain to us the game rules (we were such obvious tourists) and before it even started I was already in love with it.
 The next three hours I was cheering and trying to warm myself up as much as I could.
 An American fact: in the entire stadium, there is only one place where you can get yourself a coffee but that hot chocolate with caramel in it is just heavenly delicious.
 Even if I was completely frozen by the time the game finished, it was one of the best days of my life.
 The price of the ticket?
 325$.

 Hop On – Hop Off Bus

 It is nothing like those tour buses we are used to in Europe, it is more similar to those in movies.
-In USA you get a tour guide who rides on the bus with you around the city and entertains you on the microphone.
+In the USA you get a tour guide who rides on the bus with you around the city and entertains you on the microphone.
 We spent a whole day just driving around, hopping off and on again.
 I love this way of exploring cities but our guide made it even better than ever experienced beforehand.

 It is a famous restaurant franchise but I realised STK stands for “steak” when we have already ordered something to drink.
 I am not a vegetarian but I usually do not eat meat anywhere else but at home.
 Luckily, they were so kind and made me fish.
 If I ever go to STK’s again, it will be because of their most delicious bread I have ever had (I am sorry grandma).
-But it is not going to happen anytime so soon – the price of our one course dinner was more than 170$.
+But it is not going to happen anytime so soon – the price of our one-course dinner was more than 170$.

 Locals say it is a sin not to take at least one selfie in front of Cloud Gate (nicknamed also The Bean) in Millennium Park.
 There is nothing special about it.
-It was a gift from Chicago mayor to locals in 2006 but it became the most photographed spot on the entire planet Earth!
+It was a gift from the Chicago mayor to locals in 2006 but it became the most photographed spot on the entire planet Earth!
 Can you imagine my face when I found it out?
 I felt like the happiest child in the world.
-The same day almost a hundred selfies in front of the statue appeared in my phone, oops.
+The same day almost a hundred selfies in front of the statue appeared in my phone’s photo gallery, oops.

-In Slovenia we have a nice phrase – Sparks & Misery
+In Slovenia, we have a nice phrase – “Sparks & Misery”

 Although I enjoyed every minute spent in Chicago, I just cannot forget so many homeless people I saw every day.
-We paid for a warm dish in a restaurant to one, I saw another lady bringing some food in the bag to another.
+We paid for a warm dish in a restaurant to one, I saw another lady bringing some food in a bag to another.
 But I was still feeling kind of sad and helpless all the time because not a minute went by without someone asking us for money on the streets.
 I realised America is not such a dreamy country as they want us to think.
-There are millions of poor and millions more of homeless people living in tents under bridges just next to such luxury hotels, famous companies and overpopulated skyscrapers.
+There are millions of poor and millions more homeless people living in tents under bridges just next to such luxury hotels, famous companies and overpopulated skyscrapers.

 I know this is not a typical travel blog, I do not even intend to write them.
 This is a story about my trip, where have I been, what did I see and how it changed my view of life.
-I only stayed in Chicago for few days, which is honestly way too little time to properly see the whole city and learn about everything.
+I only stayed in Chicago just for a few days, which is honestly way too little time to properly see the whole city and learn about everything.
 If you are planning to visit the city soon, let me know.
 I would be happy to give you more useful tips about some famous sights and good places to eat.